-Section 4 establishes the Kenai Mountains-Turnagain Arm National Heritage Area, and provides a map reference that depicts its boundaries.
+Section 4 established the Kenai Mountains-Turnagain Arm National Heritage Corridor, and provides a map reference that depicts its boundaries.

-Section 5 describes the makeup of the management entity, establishes the length of terms for its members, and describes the procedures for appointing its members and filling vacancies on the board.
+Section 5 directs the Secretary to enter into a cooperative agreement with the management entity.
+This section also prescribes the contents of the cooperative agreement and directs that the cooperative agreement is to be prepared with public participation.
+The management entity is not authorized to assume any management authority on Federal lands.
 Representative of other organizations, including but not limited to those specified, must also be invited and encouraged to participate with the management entity in the development and implementation of the management plan.

-Section 6(a) requires the management entity to develop a management plan for the Heritage Area within 3 years of entering into a cooperative agreement with the Secretary of the Interior, and prescribes the contents of the plan.
+Section 6(a) requires the management entity to develop a management plan for the Heritage Corridor within 3 years of entering into a cooperative agreement with the Secretary of the Interior, and prescribes the contents of the plan.

-Subsection (b) establishes activities to which the management entity must give priority in assisting communities in the region, including: (1) carrying out programs which recognize the important resource values in the heritage area; (2) encouraging economic viability in the affected communities; (3) establishing and maintaining interpretive exhibits; (4) improving and interpreting heritage trails; (5) increasing public awareness and appreciation of resources within the heritage area; (6) restoring historic buildings and structures; and (7) ensuring that clear, consistent, and appropriate signs identifying public access points and sites of interest are placed throughout the heritage area.
+Subsection (b) establishes activities to which the management entity must give priority in assisting communities in the region, including: (1) carrying out programs which recognize the important resource values in the heritage area; (2) encouraging economic viability in the affected communities; (3) establishing and maintaining interpretive exhibits; (4) improving and interpreting heritage trails; (5) increasing public awareness and appreciation of resources within the heritage corridor; (6) restoring historical building and structures; and (7) ensuring that clear, consistent, and appropriate signs identifying public access points and sites of interest are placed throughout the heritage corridor.